neaqx/thecitymaster/README.md

 ## Features

-* The primary goal of Game Master is to create a captivating and interactive space where users can not only test but also enhance their knowledge.
+* The primary goal of City Master is to create a captivating and interactive space where users can not only test but also enhance their knowledge about cities.
 This platform is thoughtfully designed to engage users in an immersive learning experience, making the exploration of general knowledge.
 * High Scores table that displays high scores from different play sessions in the local enviroment
 * Responsive design that is optimized for different devices, such as desktop computers, tablets, and smartphones.
+*The timer gives the user a sense of urgency and excitement, encouraging quick thinking and enhancing the overall gameplay experience.

 ### Existing Features

 * Game page / Interface
     * Start game button, which can be accesed without an username.
-    * Recent scores display in the top right conor and the number of questions on the left top conor.
+    * Scoreboard button which redirect to scores, where the user can see the high scores.
     * Quiz questions are in the middle of the page.
-    * The progress bar is located under question counter
+    * The progress counter is below the question and answers
+    * The timer below the progress counter.

 ![Landigpage](/assets/images/landigpage.png)